 The need for affordable housing will be largely met by the housing developments identified in Policy B1.
 On windfall housing developments of 11 dwellings or more, the minimum affordable housing provision is 40%.
-Affordable housing may also be permitted on rural exception sites within or adjoining the Brigstock Village Boundary where:
+Rural exception sites may also be permitted on rural exception sites adjoining the Brigstock Village Boundary where: